CyberRik/octondata/README.md

 python run_pipeline.py
 ```

 This will parse the document at `config.yaml.input_file` and write the full extracted text to `outputs/parsed_text.txt`.

-If tables are detected, they are saved to `outputs/extracted_tables.md`.
+Enhancements:
+- If page images are generated alongside the PDF (e.g., `sample_images/`), the pipeline will OCR those images and append that text to `parsed_text.txt` as well.
+- Exporting tables to a separate Markdown file has been removed to keep output focused and non-redundant.

 ### Notes
 - The TF-IDF implementation is intentionally simple and dependency-light to maximize compatibility on Windows + Python 3.13.